Bacon Boursin Fish is a baked stuffed fish that’s wrapped in the best crust as we know it; BACON!

-The flavor that’s packed in this bacon wrapped fish, with so little ingredients is truly amazing.
-It’s a meal to try for your seafood loving friends, but it’s also a great fish recipe for people that don’t like fish and other seafood.
+It's an easy meal to make for your seafood loving friends, but this stuffed fish recipe will even win over your friends and family that don't eat much fish.
 I sure know a handful that I would ship this meal to, if I could!

 If you don’t have flounder readily available at your local market, another great option is cod, or tilapia.
 You could even get away with a thin cut halibut, or use the tail-end of a fillet, since it’s the thinnest.
 You’re going for as thin as possible, so this baked stuffed fish will stay together when rolled.